WojtaSiasty/Automatic_Dart_Scoring/README.md

 Second: Run main program.

 Remember to mount your camers very stiff so no motion will happen after a dart throw, this program is very sensitive for vibrations on cameras.
+Also remember that board needs to be well illuminated.